-When it comes to pregnancy, the rules around nutrition seem to zoom at us from every direction the second we post our pregnancy announcement.
-Our friends, our mothers-in-law, the internet… everyone seems to be an expert in a healthy pregnant experience.
+When it comes to pregnancy, the rules around nutrition seem to zoom at us from every direction.
+Our friends, our in-laws, the internet… everyone seems to be an expert.
 But what about nutrition after pregnancy?
 We are all aware that our bodies (and minds!) go through a major transformation between pregnancy and motherhood, so why is postpartum nutrition left out of the conversation?

 Postpartum and motherhood: are there more food-related guidelines we should be following to ease into this new role?

-Well, just as I would recommend seeking a professional for nutrition during pregnancy before following the advice of Aunt Lisa, I would also suggest inquiring about postnatal nutrition with a Nutritionist.
+Well, just as I would recommend seeking a professional for nutrition during pregnancy, I would also suggest inquiring about postnatal nutrition with a Nutritionist.
 Because guess what?
 A thoughtful, educated, nutritional diet post-pregnancy is not only a healthful decision for your own recovery, but if you’re breastfeeding, it’s an amazing benefit for your baby, too.